Return to All Events

 $20 general, $15 seniors, $10 students and alumni (with ID)

-A concert of new works for dance, film, and interactive live electronics by composer Tom Baker featuring choreographer Corrie Befort, drummer Greg Campbell, vocalist Natalie Lerch, and saxophonist Michael Monhart.
+A concert of new works for dance, film, and interactive live electronics by composer Tom Baker featuring choreographer Corrie Befort, drummer Greg Campbell, soprano Natalie Lerch, and saxophonist Michael Monhart.

 About the Performers